DEV Community

 Charlie Macnamara

-Comparing integration of Feature Flags between ConfigCat and LaunchDarkly
+Comparing integration of Feature Flags: ConfigCat and LaunchDarkly

-Feature flags are great pieces of software.
-They give you a controlled way to introduce features and capabilities so you don’t end up deploying a feature, only to find out it doesn’t work meaning you need to roll back your change.
-Instead, it’s as simple as turning on and off your change.
-This has undeniably saved many software engineers some heartbreak over the years.
+Feature flags are great.
+They give you a controlled way to introduce features and capabilities.
+It's as simple as turning on and off your change.
+This has undeniably saved many software engineers some heartbreak.

-My name is Charlie, I'm new to feature flags as a whole and thought I would run through my first-hand experience of setting them up.
-If you are unfamiliar with using feature flags, just as I am, or are just looking for the right service to put them to use them, you are in the right place.
-Today we are going to compare the integration process between ConfigCat and LaunchDarkly, using a simple program I created with Python.
-If you want to follow along, and python isn’t your language of choice.
-Not to worry!
-Both companies offer many SDK’s.
+My name is Charlie.
+I'm new to feature flags and thought I would share my first-hand experience setting them up.
+If you are unfamiliar with using feature flags, just as I am, or are just looking for the right service, you are in the right place.
+Today, we are going to compare the integration process between ConfigCat and LaunchDarkly using a simple Python program.

-First, let’s talk about what we are going to build.
-For those who are familiar with ConfigCat and their feature flags section of their website, chances are you saw the isCoolCatEnabled toggle and thought “wow, if only I create something as neat”, well if so, you are in luck!
-That’s exactly what we are going to be demonstrating today.
+Let's talk about what we are going to build.
+For those who are familiar with ConfigCat and their feature flags section of their website, chances are you saw the isCoolCatEnabled toggle and thought "wow, if only I create something as neat", well if so, you are in luck!
+That's precisely what we are going to be demonstrating today.
 Well, sort of.
-We are creating a program which when our flag is on will import an image and invert the color, saving the result to a new file.
+We are creating a program that will import an image and invert the color when our flag is on, saving the result to a new file.
 And when the flag is off, our program will delete the file.

-Now you know what you’re in for, let’s take a look at integrating on the ConfigCat side.
-To get started, sign in to your ConfigCat account and select Add Feature Flag, create a name (in my case I have gone with “catinvert”), then click Add Feature Flag.
+Now that you know what you're in for, let's look at integrating it on the ConfigCat side.
+To get started, sign in to your ConfigCat account and select Add Feature Flag, create a name (in my case I have gone with "catinvert"), then click Add Feature Flag.
 Yes really, it's that simple.

 ConfigCat add feature flag

-From here we need to install the ConfigCat library so open up your terminal and enter.
+We need to install the ConfigCat library from here, so open your terminal and enter it.

 pip install configcat-client

-If you’re following along with this post you’ll need another library too, so go ahead install the Pillow library with:
+If you're following along with this post, you'll need another library too, so go ahead and install the `Pillow` library with:

 pip install Pillow

-Now with everything installed, we can get into the fun stuff.
-Open your favorite IDE, create a new .py file, add an image into the same folder(I decided in the spirit of this post to go with the ConfigCat logo), then we can get started!
-To implement ConfigCat simply enter the following lines.
-Again, if your following along I import some more libraries, but this will be reflected as you read on.
+Now that everything is installed, we can get into the fun stuff.
+Open your favorite IDE, create a new .py file, add an image to the same folder(I decided to go with the ConfigCat logo in the spirit of this post), and then we can get started!
+To implement ConfigCat, simply enter the following lines.
+Again, if you're following along, I import some more libraries, but this will be reflected as you read on.

 ConfigCat imported image